thales-markets/thales-improvement-proposals/TIPs/TIP-93.md

 ## Examples

-An example of a circular breaker that is checked using  `areOddsInThreshold`:
+An example of a circuit breaker that is checked using  `areOddsInThreshold`:

 Case 1 - When normalized odds are inside the threshold (-10%):